dmerejkowsky/blog/content/post/2017-07-31-introducing-tsrc.md

 # Conclusion

-I hope you'll find this tool handy for your own projects.
+We hope you'll find this tool handy for your own projects.

-Feel free to contribute, or try it and tell us what you think!
+Feel free to try it, contribute, and give us feedback.

-[^1]: Among other things, we only update the repository if the branch can be fast-forwarded, and a remote tracking branch is configured.